kteender/kteender.github.io/about.md

 ---
 # ABOUT

-I create animated films and code animation software.
-I do tech-augmented fortune telling.
+I create animated films and do tech-augmented fortune telling.
+To execute these activities, I code animation tools.

 I was a previs artist and technical director on *Avatar: The Way of Water* and *Avatar: Fire and Ash*.
 Prior to that, I worked as an animation designer for the Carnegie Mellon University Robotics Institute.
 <!-- I am behind-the-curtain for <a href="https://bugmuthur.net">Bugmuthur</a>, a project comprised of animated web series <em>Bugmuthur's Story Box</em> and real-world experiences with high-tech medium Indigo Coiyle.
 If you would like to keep up with the project, you can follow Bugmuthur on <a href="https://www.instagram.com/bugmuthur/">Instagram</a>, <a href="https://www.youtube.com/@bugmuthur">YouTube</a>, and/or <a href="https://www.tiktok.com/@bugmuthur">TikTok</a>. -->